ShuangyiTong/MB-MF-Study/README.md

 - Source code should work: Windows
 ### Dependencies and build requirements
 - `boost::python` and some other boost libraries.
 So just download the whole boost library and follow their website instruction to build appropriate `boost::python` binary against your installed python interpreter.

+## Known issue
+- `ggplot` may have some issue with pandas, see solutions https://stackoverflow.com/questions/50591982/importerror-cannot-import-name-timestamp
+- Since `pandas 0.23`, copy columns around dataframe has some warnings.
+My suggestion is go to `/usr/local/lib/python3.6/dist-packages/pandas/core/frame.py:6211`, set sort to True.
+The line number may be different, but if you have the warning, you can find the line to change.